abe-winter/abe-winter.github.io/_posts/2019-02-04-due-process.md

 Watch for the unbundling of identity from platforms and for higher-priced, secure, verified 'identity as a service'.
 It will suck in its own way just as bad as facebook but hey, at least it won't *be* facebook.

 Look out for arbitration as a service -- third parties who are accountable to both sides of a transaction and who create some kind of anonymized public record of disputes.
+The courts are too slow and expensive to keep up with facebook or uber.
+Arbitration is equally slow, opaque and probably favors the repeat customer.
+Cheap, fair and effective arbitration is a key ingredient for the next chapter of electronic consumer markets.

-I have my fingers crossed for a decline of purely free products.
+I have my fingers crossed for the decline of purely free products.
 Free and freemium = really unclear contractual rights.
-I think consumers are going to get sick of the abuse.
+I think consumers are getting sick of the abuse, and voting with their wallets is the only way to end it.

 {% include flatpixel.html tag="due-process" %}